This Norwegian Scenic Route takes you between the fjord village of Aurlandsvangen and the historic Lærdalsøyri by the Sognefjord in Western Norway.

 The platform juts 30 metres out into the air, providing the ultimate 'floating' sensation.

-Now that we are getting close to midway in our journey, let’s take a quick dive into the history of the route
+Now that we are getting close to midway in our journey, let’s take a quick dive into the history of the route.

 This road was originally built as a rugged access path for massive hydroelectric projects and only opened as a public route in 1967.

 After nearly an hour on the road, Flotane is the perfect spot to stretch your legs and get some fresh air.
-This award-winning, solar-powered rest area is a sleek architectural gem designed to withstand the harsh mountain winters.
+This award-winning, solar-powered rest area is a sleek architectural gem designed to withstand harsh mountain winters.

 Road and traffic information